-In some cases, the emptying of the account may happen at the very beginning of the divorce, a kind of preemptive strike meant to deny the other spouse access to money to hire an attorney in the first place.
-The scary thing is that this happens far more often than you might expect.
-Can a spouse empty a bank account, and what happens if they do?
+There are some cases where a spouse may empty the joint account at the very beginning of a separation as a kind of preemptive strike meant to deny their spouse access to money to hire an attorney in the first place.
+However, the question everyone asks is whether or not it's "legal" for a spouse to empty a bank account, and then what happens if they do it?

 Rights to a joint account

 First, it is important to understand that when a bank account is titled jointly in two peoples' names, each of them has an equal right to the funds in that account.
 So if one of them chooses to empty the account, he or she technically has the legal right to do so, however, that action, especially when it leaves the other spouse penniless, may have repercussions later.
 This rule applies equally to married to non-married couples, too.
 In other words, if one spouse has an account titled with a parent or other family member, either of them may remove some or all of the funds from that account.
 For this reason, it is important to always know where money is located and how each account is titled.